solid-contrib/information/solid-event-guidance.md

 # Solid Event Formats

+##General guidance
+If your event is general and targeted to a wide audience, it is important that you cover What, Why, How, When, described so anyone can understand.
+- What is Solid?
+- Why should I use Solid?
+- How can I use it?
+- When are things coming?
+(Roadmap for example)

+Try to give use case examples, for example, slides 14-17, [Eduardos slides, Stockholm Meetup February 2019](https://docs.google.com/presentation/d/1G34UGSzaGCXdeMgOTWup-54y7JdCoFwMPtlojidIKdc/edit?usp=sharing)

+One speaker can cover it all or try to have different speakers, for example:
+1) Solid what is and why.
+(Include also the philosophy behind)
+2) Uses cases and business.
+(Targeted to Entrepreneurs, Investors, Startups)
+3) Solid Tech.
+(SDK, RDF, etc..)

 ## Entrepreneur-Investor Pitching
 One format is to invite local entrepreneurs and developers to pitch an idea for a Solid app or Pod Provider.
 You can also invite investors to pitch why their funds are appropriate for Solid values.